telerik/winforms-docs/gridview/paging/overview.md

 ---
 title: Overview
-page_title: Overview | RadGridView
+page_title: Paging | RadGridView
-description: Overview
+description: This article shows how you can use the built-in Paging functionality.
 slug: winforms/gridview/paging/overview
 tags: overview
 published: True